shivaamm/Coding-Practice/README.md

 * Find all topic wise questions in different folders :)
 * From Basic to Hard level questions under each topic
 * Problems are from Leetcode and Geeksforgeeks website.
 * Separate folders for CP (Codechef and Codeforces)..
-All Solutions are not optimised
+All Solutions are not optimised.
 * Possibility that many questions repeat in same folder or under different topic.
 * Multiple Solutions are given for problems (eg. Some problems can be solved using different data-strutures, so multiple solutions are there, maps, sets, brute force, optimised code, etc)
 * ATTENTION!!
 This repository is not for Important questions.